mfmezger/conversational-agent-langchain/README.md

 ```

-Create a .env file from the .env-template and set the necessary API Keys.
+Create a .env file from the `template.env` and set the necessary API Keys.
 Absolutely necessary are:
 - GEMINI_API_KEY
 - COHERE_API_KEY